rozbb/draft-waict-transparency/waict-apis.md

-# WAICT Webapp Transparency for the Browser
+# WAICT APIs

 # Introduction

-This document describes a transparency system for web resources.
+This document describes a set of APIs for a transparency system for web resources.
 It enables clients fetching web resources, identified by a URL, to be assured that the received web resource has been publicly logged.
 It also enables website operators (and others) to enumerate the history of a web resource and observe when it changes.

 The primary use case is [WAICT](https://docs.google.com/document/d/16-cvBkWYrKlZHXkWRFvKGEifdcMthUfv-LxIbg6bx2o/edit?tab=t.0#heading=h.hqduv7qhbp3k), Web Application Integrity, Consistency and Transparency, which aims to bring stronger transparency and integrity properties to applications delivered over the web in order to support properties like end-to-end encrypted messaging.